 What this means for your clinical practice*:

-Prescribers can confidently consider Cyltezo® as a safe and effective substitute for Humira®, supported by robust data from the VOLTAIRE-X trial and the FDA’s interchangeability standards.2,4
+You can confidently consider Adalimumab-adbm as a safe and effective substitute for Humira, supported by robust data from the VOLTAIRE-X trial and the FDA’s interchangeability standards.2,4 Adalimumab-adbm and CYLTEZO are the exact same medicine.

 Pharmacist-level substitution may occur where state laws allow, potentially streamlining treatment pathways and reducing delays in access to therapy.4,5